Mission Services of London

 About Mission Services of London:

-Mission Services of London’s Community Mental Health Programs (CHMP) offer different support services to help homeless people, those at risk of becoming homeless, and those experiencing mental health and addiction issues.
-In F2019, Mission Services made 2,598 referrals by CMHP to community partners.
-Crashbed is a safe, overnight crisis space that offers food, showers, support services, and referrals.
-The charity reports that it provided 5,683 Crashbed stays in F2019.
+Mission Services of London’s Community Mental Health Programs (CMHP) offer different support services to help homeless people, those at risk of becoming homeless, and those experiencing mental health and addiction issues.
+In F2022, the charity had 13,154 CMHP interactions with or on behalf of participants.

-The Men’s Mission and the Rotholme Women’s & Family Shelter are emergency shelters that provide accommodations and housing stability support.
+Men’s Mission and Rotholme Family Shelter are emergency shelters that provide accommodations and housing stability support.
 The Men’s Mission is a 146-bed facility for men.
-It operates as both an emergency shelter with 111 beds for men aged 16 and older, as well as a transitional residence with 35 beds for men requiring longer term support.
-The Rotholme Women’s & Family Shelter has a 20-room facility that accommodates families.
+It operates as both an emergency shelter with 111 beds for men aged 16 and older, as well as a transitional residence with 35 beds for men requiring longer-term support.
+The Rotholme Women’s & Family Shelter has a 20-room facility to accommodate families.

-Mission Services of London’s Quintin Warner House is a 14-bed, four-month residential addiction treatment program for males 18 years of age and older.
+Mission Services of London’s Quintin Warner House is a 20-bed, four-month residential addiction treatment program for males 18 years of age and older.
 The program includes intensive group therapy, life skills, goal setting, spiritual awareness, and recreational activity.
+In F2022, the charity conducted 2,545 days of live-in addiction treatment at Quintin Warner House.

 The Mission Store sells clothing, housewares, linens, electronics, books, and more.
 Mission Services of London gives families and individuals in need free clothing or household articles through a voucher system.
-In F2019, Mission Services of London provided $265,000 worth of Mission Store voucher goods.
+In F2022, Mission Services of London provided over $485k worth of Mission Store voucher goods to 1,655 unique individuals.

 My anchor